olincollege/scicomp-p3-collisions-in-space/data/README.md

 ```

 The resulting json object is created as `/processed/survey_codes.json` and
-is an array where each object has the keys:
+is an dictionary where each key is:

 * `surveyId`: 3 letter survey ID.

+and each value is:

 * `name`: Survey name.